-Groundwater elevations in the southern O'ahu region range from 14 ft msl near the shoreline to 30 ft msl at the southern O'ahu and Schofield water region boundary.
-The groundwater elevation in the project vicinity is approximately 20 ft msl.
-Nearshore, the water is typically under artesian pressure because it is confined by caprock, unless it is decreased by pumping or climatic conditions.
-Groundwater in the vicinity of Pearl Harbor, including Red Hill, generally flows toward the harbor.
+- 37 Groundwater elevations in the southern O'ahu region range from 14 ft msl near the shoreline to 30 ft - 38 msl at the southern O'ahu and Schofield water region boundary.
+The groundwater elevation in the - 39 project vicinity is approximately 20 ft msl.
+Nearshore, the water is typically under artesian pressure - 40 because it is confined by caprock, unless it is decreased by pumping or climatic conditions. - 41 Groundwater in the vicinity of Pearl Harbor, including Red Hill, generally flows toward the harbor, - 42 but the potential exists for variances in the localized flow directions from the anticipated regional - 43 flow pattern.